hashicorp/terraform-provider-aws/website/docs/d/ecs_cluster.html.markdown

 ## Argument Reference

-The following arguments are supported:
+This data source supports the following arguments:

 * `cluster_name` - (Required) Name of the ECS Cluster